charlez1998/Bitcoin-Price-Prediction/README.md

  Below are some of the few highlights:

  ![](correlation_visual.png)

+ The correlations above is most noticable observing the trend of Bitcoin related tweets in relation to Bitcoin price during the start of 2021:
  ![](tweets_price.png)
  ![](decomposition_visual.png)

 ## Model Building
 All models described below only pertain to the univariate case.
-Implementing a multivariate model is doable for one time step but is significantly more complicated when attempting to forecast several time periods (multi-steps) into the future and hence a univariate model was favored in predicting 7 days into the future.
+Implementing a multivariate model is doable for one time step but is significantly more complicated when attempting to forecast several time periods (multi-steps) into the future and hence a univariate model was favored in predicting several weeks into the future.

 I tried four different models and evaluated their configurations in the grid search using Root Mean Squared Error.
 I chose RMSE in order to account for the volatility and high likelihood of outliers in this type of investigation.